 In some cases, where there has been a clear violation of the law or Public Safety is at risk, the College may independently contact local law enforcement.

-The Title IX coordinator will start an investigation.
+The reporting party may request that the College not further investigate the situation after reporting.
+The College will evaluate this request, and honor it, should the report not comprise the safety and security of the campus community.
+The Title IX coordinator may start an investigation.
 The Title IX coordinator or one of the deputy coordinators will contact you to arrange for an in-person meeting to gather more information.
 The College will also interview the alleged perpetrator and any witnesses.
 After a fact-gathering phase, if warranted, matters may proceed to a hearing at the College where a hearing officer will review all evidence and information and determine whether misconduct occurred.
 Appropriate disciplinary measures will be taken if a violation is found.
 Both parties will be informed of the outcome and of their right to appeal that outcome.